 The Guizer Jarl and their squad then march up from the terminal through Fort Charlotte and into a civic reception in the Town Hall.
 During the reception a toast is drunk and the Guizer Jarl is given the freedom of the town for 24 hours.

 Following the town hall reception the Jarl squad then visit the two Lerwick primary schools, the hospital and eventide homes.
 In between all of this they also grab some lunch.

 Shetland Museum visitation

 There is a brief visit by the Guizer Jarl and their squad to the Shetland Museum at ~15:00.
 This is open to the public and is a good opportunity to meet the squad and see the suit up close.

 Following the Museum visit it is then time to head for an early tea before the processions start

 The Junior Procession starts at 17:30 from the Hillhead.
-As the Junior Guizer Jarl and his squad march along their procession route to burn the ‘peerie’ galley they are cheered on by the Guizer Jarl and his squad.
+As the Junior Guizer Jarl and their squad march along their procession route to burn the ‘peerie’ galley they are cheered on by the Guizer Jarl and their squad.

-The public are not allowed in to the burning site.
+No members of public or press are allowed in to the burning site.